MailCheck-co/mailcheck.site/src/routes/blog/google-plus/index.md

 date: 15.03.2019
 readingTime: 3 min read
 snippet: Google announced shutting down social media platform Google+.
 It is hard to find some technical article that hasn’t mentioned the end of Google’s social network era.
 But, a high level of consistency in connectivity within services of the company had received scant attention.
 In this article I would like to share my thoughts on the internal way of Google services consistency and what does it mean for Google API users when it comes to a Google+ shutdown.
-desc: GOOGLE+ is shutting down.
+description: GOOGLE+ is shutting down.
 Closer look at a process of Google’s one of the external services takeovers, and what’s going on with taken-over service API.
 thumbnailImg: ./google-plus-img-1.jpg?format=jpg&width=880
 ---